emdashjs/Emdash.JS/DESIGN.md

 ### Authentication

 Emdash.js ships with support for internal authentication, third-party authentication, and time-based one-time password (TOTP) apps.
-OAuth is recommended over internal authentication, especially for serverless deployments where sufficient security may exceed limititions.
+Third-party is recommended over internal authentication, especially for serverless deployments where sufficient security may exceed login execution time limititions.

-Third-party authentication supports any single provider exposed by [deno_kv_oauth](https://deno.land/x/deno_kv_oauth).
-Only one provider may be configured at a time.
-Enabling third-party authentication disabled internal authentication.
+Third-party authentication supports most well-known providers with [deno_kv_oauth](https://deno.land/x/deno_kv_oauth).
+Only one provider may be configured at a time, though this may change in the future.
+Enabling third-party authentication disables internal authentication.
+Only the email address of the user is required from third-parties to correctly associate Emdash.js users with their logins.
+[Notion](https://www.notion.so) does not provide access to user emails during third-party authentication; as a result, their login service may not be used for authentication at this time.

 TOTP apps complement internal or third-party authentication as a second factor.